HOK Names Mara Baum to Lead Health and Wellness Initiative

 In September 2016, HOK announced a partnership with Delos and the International WELL Building Institute.
 This partnership is leveraging HOK’s global network of designers and clients to expand the reach of WELL.

 “We have always been committed to improving the well-being of the people who occupy the communities, buildings and workplaces we design,” said Bill Hellmuth, AIA, LEED AP BD+C, HOK’s president and CEO and a member of Delos’ advisory board.
-“We’re excited about the leadership that Mara and James bring as we seek to integrate WELL’s health and wellness principles into our projects.”
+“We’re excited about the leadership that Mara brings as we seek to integrate WELL’s health and wellness principles into our projects.”

 HOK previously provided interior design and sustainability consulting services for TD’s newly renovated office (pictured above) in Toronto.
 This office, which achieved WELL Certification at the Gold level, was the first project globally to be certified under v1 of WELL and was Canada’s first within the standard’s New and Existing Interiors typology.

 HOK and Delos are currently working with Strategic Property Partners on the design of multiple buildings within its mixed-use development on a 53-acre site in downtown Tampa.
 As the world’s first WELL Certified city district, this multi-phase project will help create a roadmap for how cities worldwide can be designed and developed to support public health.
 Individual building projects that HOK and SPP are collaborating on include the new 320,000-sq.-ft.
 University of South Florida Morsani College of Medicine and Heart Institute, an adjoining 300,000-sq.-ft. medical office building and a parking, residential and retail building.